Lkishor123/maveric/apps/energy_saving_app/Readme.md

 # 3. Train the RL decision-making agent
 python app.py --train-rl

-# 4. Predict the optimal configuration for 2 AM
+# 4. Predict the optimal configuration for 3 AM
-python app.py --infer --tick 2
+python app.py --infer --tick 3

+# 5. Visualize the impact of the optimization for 3 AM
+python app.py --visualize --tick 3